unruggable-labs/ENSIPs/ENSIPS/ensip-D10-001.md

 ## Linking to other ENSIPs

 References to other ENSIPs should follow the format `ENSIP-N` where `N` is the ENSIP number you are referring to.
 Each ENSIP that is referenced in an ENSIP **MUST** be accompanied by a relative markdown link the first time it is referenced, and **MAY** be accompanied by a link on subsequent references.
 The link **MUST** always be done via relative paths so that the links work in this GitHub repository, forks of this repository, the main ENSIPs site, mirrors of the main ENSIP site, etc.  For example, you would link to this ENSIP as `./eip-1.md`.
-For draft ENSIPs `N` may must start the letter `D` such as `ENSIP-D137`.

 ## Linking to EIPs (Ethereum Improvement Proposals)